The American Cancer Society estimates that 609,360 Americans will die of cancer in 2022.[

 Palliative care is an interdisciplinary model of care focused on patients with serious or life-threatening illnesses and their families.
 The goals of palliative care are to:

 Palliative care is generally provided by physicians, nurses, social workers, and/or chaplains.
 Palliative care teams typically focus on the following:

 Palliative care is both a philosophy of care and an organized, highly structured system for delivering care.
 Palliative care goes beyond the traditional disease model to include goals of care such as the following:

 Palliative care can be delivered concurrently with life-prolonging care or as the main focus of care.
-(Refer to the Integrating Palliative Care Into Conventional Cancer Care section in the Strategies to Improve Patient-Oncologist Communication and Decision Making in Advanced Cancer section of this summary for more information.)
+For more information, see the Integrating Palliative Care and Conventional Cancer Care section.

 The term palliative care has often been used to communicate the noncurative intent of chemotherapy for patients with advanced cancer or to signal, without clarifying the intent, the transition away from chemotherapy.
 This use may contribute to the persistent and pervasive sense that palliative care is equivalent to EOL care.
 However, palliative care is a specialized approach to the care of patients with serious or life-threatening illnesses; it is guided by principles and accomplished via a specific—but by no means exclusive—skill set distinct from the skills required to prescribe and manage chemotherapy.